 I’ve felt a fear of rejection since starting my blog.
 My anxiety the day I went live was almost unbearable.
 What if nobody likes what I have to say?
 What if people are mean?
 It has eased over the months, but I still feel fear each time I click publish.
 I watch my stats and worry about reader reception.

 Recognizing my fear and facing it has helped me come up with some strategies.
 I set goals, I write for myself, and try to let the statistics go.
 I’ve submitted to other publications and sometimes I’ve been rejected – but I’ve also had some articles be accepted.
 I continue to write because I feel passionate about it.
 I’ve learned I cannot let fear limit what brings me joy.

 Whether our fears are real or perceived, they can impact our mental and physical well-being.

-Taking a step back and evaluating the source of fear and how it fits with reality can help bring greater perspective.
+Taking a step back and evaluating the source of fear and how it fits with reality can help bring a greater perspective.
 Remember F.E.A.R. is an acronym for False Evidence Appearing Real.

 Failure and rejection are unavoidable in life.
 No one is immune from experiencing the disappointment and pain from failing or being rejected, the key is not allowing it to become a fear.
 Our fear should not be in failure, but in failing to learn from failure.